10deepaktripathi/Embedding-Analysis-Using-Transformers/README.md

 3. BERT: BERT embeddings, including BERT base uncased, BioBERT, ClinicalBERT, and BlueBERT, were evaluated. </br>
    BERT Base uncased model excel at capturing context, but is not specifically trained on health-related data.
 BioBERT, ClinicalBERT, and BlueBERT are trained on health related data
+4. Sentence Transformers: Using sentence transformers with ClinicalBERT and BioBERT
+5. USE: Using universal sentence encoder(USE) for sentence embedding.

   K-Means clustering result.
 Note that K-Mens is not able to differentiate among different categories data points.